Do you want to move or copy files from this zone?

 UNCs, Network drives

-One reason this happens is a bug when you use a an "FQDN or IP address contains periods".
+One reason this happens is a bug when you use "FQDN or IP address contains periods".
 You'll note that IPs always do, and FQDNs almost always do.

 Another way is to make your internet settings trust the host.